wp-plugins/the-guardian-news-feed/readme.txt

 == Changelog ==

+= 0.3 =
+* Relies more on Wordpress functions (less error prone)
+* Bug fix to allow filtering by section
+* Give thumbnails fixed width and height
+* Modified refresh function to remove post revisions on published posts.
+* Changed image for reverse Guardian Logo
+* Imporved version control

+= 0.2 =

+* Bugfix: A critical bug with the daily refresh was found and fixed.
+* Some minor text changes

 = 0.1 =

 * Plug-in released.
 This beta release is the first version.

-= 0.2 =

-* Bugfix: A critical bug with the daily refresh was found and fixed.
-* Some minor text changes

 == Installation ==
 = You can find installation instructions here: <a href="http://www.guardian.co.uk/open-platform/news-feed-wordpress-plugin">http://www.guardian.co.uk/open-platform/news-feed-wordpress-plugin</a> =